Twine macro: << replace >>, << insert >> and << continue >>

 * Code inside << replace >> tags is only executed when you click the link.
 You may notice that the "mailbox" link in the example program produces different text if you click the "front door" link first.

-* New: If inserted text appears and descends below the bottom of the screen, the page should automatically scroll down to make it visible.
+* If inserted text appears and descends below the bottom of the screen, the page should automatically scroll down to make it visible.

-* Note: due to the way the browser and Twine interact, any changes made by <<set >> or <<print>> macros inside a <<replace>> tag will be forgotten if you use the Back or Forward browser buttons.
-This means that if you put long-term variable changes that affect future passages inside one, you should disable the Back button.
+* Note: due to the way the browser and Twine interact, any changes made by code inside a <<timedreplace>> tag will be forgotten if you use the Back or Forward browser buttons, unless you use this script.

 For a more powerful version of this macro, see <<revision>>.